PatrikKozlik/WTECH/README.md

   plugins: [],
 }</code>

-4. In pulled folder use command
+4. In pulled folder use command - every time, when you want to work on project, you need to use this command

 <code>npx tailwindcss -i ./src/input.css -o ./dist/output.css --watch</code>